B2B Marketing Insights by Ironpaper

 B2B Marketing Tools

-There are a number of tools useful in B2B marketing.
+There are several useful tools in B2B marketing.
 B2B companies can be as creative in their approach to marketing as B2C brands.
 Here is a list of common tools that tend to be appropriate for B2B marketing.
-Certainly this list is a generality.
+Certainly, this list is general.

 • Website